carpentries/carpentries.org/content/about-us/strategic-plan.md

 For the purposes of this page, we define the following terms:

 - **Community**: Individuals and committees who are a part of our operations, including, but not limited to: Learners, Instructors, Helpers, Maintainers, Trainers, Regional Coordinators, Workshop Hosts, Member Site Contacts, Community Champions, Curriculum Advisors, Local and Regional Community Leaders, and all Committee and Task Force Members.
 - **Core Team**: Individuals whose primary professional focus is to support the overall mission of The Carpentries on a daily basis.
-The Core Team may include staff (individuals on salary or hourly pay with Community Initiatives), contractors, and individuals who work in-kind with The Carpentries.
+The Core Team may include staff (individuals on salary or hourly pay), contractors, and individuals who work in-kind with The Carpentries.
 These individuals are fully integrated into The Carpentries operational systems, attend Core Team meetings, and function as part of programmatic teams.

 ### GOAL 1: